rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

       2:00- 2:50 PM     6,20,21,24,26     2+15+10+14+7 = 48
       3:00- 3:50 PM     7,21,24,26        7+10+14+7 =    38

-My imperfect read is that our pressure points are MWF [9] 9:00, 11:00, and 1:00 and TuTh at 9:00.
+My imperfect read is that our pressure points are MWF [12] 9:00, 11:00, and 1:00 and TuTh at 9:00.
 Can a bit of arm twisting solve these issues?
 It *looks* like moving a few 9:00 a.m.
-MWF and 11:00 MWF class to 10:00 a.m. should solve some problems.
+MWF and 11:00 MWF classes to 10:00 a.m. should solve some problems.
 We also have a reasonable amount of room on TuTh afternoons.
 How many two-day-per-week classes meet in the MWF time slot?
 Sixty meet just MW.
 Two meet MF.
 Five meet WF.
 We could shift a few of those to TuTh afternoons and address some of our problems.

-Unfortunately, I've just realized that my counting doesn't deal with cross listed courses.
+Unfortunately, I've just realized that my counting doesn't deal with cross-listed courses.
 Maybe I'm better off just asking the Registrar's office for the data.
 Still, I've gotten a rough picture of the pressure points for this fall.